adaptiman/lab10/README.md

 - [Azure Web Services](http://azure.microsoft.com/en-us/)
 - [Docker Hub](https://hub.docker.com/)

-To prepare for the lab, SSH into your VM from lab 9, and clone Lab10 in your home directory:
+To prepare for the lab, SSH into your VM from Lab 9, and clone Lab 10 in your home directory:
 ```
 $ git clone https://github.com/adaptiman/lab10.git
 ```